 The mayor clarified he had not actually spoken to Trump.

-Coffman, who says he’s a Reagan Republican, plans to vote for Trump, despite how the candidate has spread rumors that he says have harmed the city.
+Coffman, who says he’s a Reagan Republican, still plans to vote for Trump, despite how the candidate has spread rumors that he says have harmed the city.
 Coffman’s policies are more aligned with Trump than Vice President Kamala Harris, he said.

 So, how will Coffman host Trump?

-But if Trump holds an Aurora rally, the mayor will not be there to introduce the candidate.
+If Trump holds an Aurora rally, the mayor will not be there to introduce the candidate.
 Instead, he wants to start a conversation with the former president.

 “I’m not a rally person,” Coffman said.
 “I'd love to show them the city, as well as have a briefing provided by law enforcement about where we are in terms of, for instance, that video, identifying those individuals in that video and arresting them,” Coffman said.